advancedroboticsaws/angel/README.md

 #### Step 4 `Drive angel base`

-1. Open a terminal up on you PC and type
+1. Open a terminal on you PC and type

 	```
 	ssh odroid@192.168.25.110